 - For accommodation: Booking.com has a category “Cairo” that includes hotels, apartments, and guesthouses.
 You can also cancel reservations for free there.

 - For booking flights: Skyscanner is a good flight comparison website.
-Once you find the best deal, book directly through a travel agency or airline.
+Once you compared the deals, book directly through a travel agency or airline.
 ASAP Tickets created an informative guide you could use.

 - Car rental: RentalCars.com is the world’s biggest car rental service that compares major brands like Hertz, Avis, Alamo, and Europcar.